Welcome to the Podiatry Arena forums

 Jimmy Hoffa

-From an early age, Hoffa was a union activist, and he became an important regional figure with the IBT by his mid-20s.
-By 1952, he was the national vice-president of the IBT and between 1957 and 1971 he was its general president.
-He secured the first national agreement for teamsters' rates in 1964 with the National Master Freight Agreement.
+From an early age, Hoffa was a union activist: he became an important regional figure with the IBT by his mid-20s.
+By 1952, he was the national vice-president of the IBT and between 1957 and 1971, he served as its general president.
+Hoffa secured the first national agreement for teamsters' rates in 1964 with the National Master Freight Agreement.
 He played a major role in the growth and the development of the union, which eventually became the largest by membership in the United States, with over 2.3 million members at its peak, during his terms as its leader.

 24. NewsBot